-2) Media: Many students are developing information systems based on a film, photo libraries, print or electronic systems, and some have succeeded as journalists.
+2) Media: Many students are developing information systems, photo libraries, print or electronic systems, and some have succeeded as journalists.
 Authors producing a significant thesis or finding in any area of research indicated here may submit for a degree.

 3) Site Development: This indicates work on a farm or village over a long period, working to develop a Permaculture system or community facility or project.

 4) Site Design: People acting as consultants to a variety of projects, rural and urban, may submit for applied degrees.
 Planners and consultants for projects in Permaculture.

 5) Community Services: For those devoting their time, often with great hardship, to populations in poverty, fourth world people (tribal peoples), disadvantaged or aged groups, and to people in urban and rural poverty.